 For trade with Poland, the handling of VAT plays a major role.
 We show what needs to be considered in e-commerce.

 The Polish VAT

 Poland became a member of the European Union (EU) in May 2004.
 The zloty (PLN) is the official currency in Poland.
-A turnover tax has existed since 1993, but to harmonize Polish regulations with EU law, this was implemented with a corresponding legislative reform, the Polish Turnover Tax Act (adopted on 11/3/2004).
+A value-added tax has existed since 1993, but to harmonize Polish regulations with EU law, this was implemented with a corresponding legislative reform, the Polish VAT Act (adopted on 11/3/2004).
 Turnover tax in Polish is “Podatek od tomaròw i uslug”.
 The Polish Ministry of Finance (Ministerstwo Finansów) is responsible for tax issues.

 The tax rates in Poland

 Stawki obniżone (reduced tax rate): 8% (for example, for processed food, goods related to agricultural production, health care, services related to culture, sport, recreation, household services, passenger transport and construction services) or 5% (e.g., certain foodstuffs, hygiene articles, books, periodicals).